 Venture Round in 2006

-Neoconix, Inc. is a supplier of low-profile, high-performance electrical connectors tailored for mobile, enterprise IT, and industrial markets.
-Established in 2002 and based in San Jose, California, the company specializes in miniaturized connector solutions, utilizing its patented PCBeam technology to ensure rapid development and competitive pricing.
-Neoconix offers a diverse range of products, including standard mobile connectors, high-speed connectors, custom solutions like battery and display connectors, and various assemblies such as the FPConnected family.
-Its products serve multiple sectors, including computing, telecommunications, consumer electronics, military-aerospace, medical, and test equipment markets.
-With over 60 patents issued or pending, Neoconix is recognized for delivering industry-leading reliability and performance, achieving speeds exceeding 25Gb/s for various applications.
+Neoconix, Inc. is a supplier of low-profile, high-performance electrical connectors catering to mobile, enterprise IT, and industrial markets.
+Founded in 2002 and based in San Jose, California, the company specializes in miniaturized connectors that leverage its patented PCBeam technology.
+This technology utilizes standard printed circuit lithographic processes, enabling rapid development and competitive pricing for custom electrical connector solutions.
+Neoconix offers a diverse range of products, including standard mobile and consumer connectors, high-speed connectors, and various custom connector options for applications in computing, telecommunications, consumer electronics, military-aerospace, medical devices, and test equipment.
+With over 60 patents issued or pending, Neoconix is recognized for delivering some of the industry's lowest profile connectors, achieving high reliability and extreme performance exceeding 25Gb/s.
+The company was previously known as Epic Technology, Inc. before adopting its current name in December 2004.

 Teranetics